Modern Seoul skyline with iconic N Seoul Tower and skyscrapers, Seoul, South Korea

 Off-season (lower prices)

-Seoul, South Korea is a Moderate destination perfect for culture and food.
+Seoul, South Korea is a destination with a temperate climate, perfect for ancient palaces and K-pop culture.
 The best time to visit is Apr, May, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $80/day, while mid-range trips average $189/day.
-Visa-free for short tourism stays.
+Budget travel costs around $87/day, while mid-range trips average $206/day.
+Entry rules depend on your passport.

 /day